adellej/beans/docs/usage.rst

 To use beans, there are a few steps you need to follow ::

 1. Collect all of the required data in the correct format and put it in beans/data folder.
-2. Setup all of the initial conditions in initialise.py
+2. Choose all of the initial conditions and initialise the class object Beans.
 3. Run the code!